-1. After completion of an open or promotional examination for a classification, the Human Resources Manager will prepare an eligibility list consisting of the names of candidates who passed the examination.

-- Eligibility lists shall become effective upon the certification by the Human Resources Manager. - 2.
+- After completion of an open or promotional examination for a classification, the Human Resources Manager will prepare an eligibility list consisting of the names of candidates who passed the examination.
+Eligibility lists shall become effective upon the certification by the Human Resources Manager. - 2.
 The names on the eligibility list shall be arranged in order of final scores/rankings from the highest to the lowest score/ranking.
 Such applicants shall be deemed as qualified for appointment, pending further review by the department head and other qualifying procedures such as reference checks, medical examinations or background investigations. - 3.
 Eligibility lists shall be valid and remain in effect for a period of six months, unless sooner exhausted.
-An eligibility list may be extended for up to six (6) additional months by the Human Resources Manager if extended prior to its expiration date. - 4.
+An eligibility list may be extended for up to six (6) additional months by the Human Resources Manager if extended prior to its expiration date.
+The eligibility list can be extended for an additional six months by approval of the city manager prior to the expiration date. - 4.
 If three or less names of applicants, willing and able to accept appointment, are available on a list, that list may be declared invalid by the Human Resources Manager and a new recruitment and examination announced. - 5.
 A person appearing on an eligible list will be emailed notice of their placement on the list. - 6.
 A person placed on an eligibility list shall be removed from the list if they so request in writing or fails to respond to notification of an opening within three days after notification.
 It is the responsibility of the eligible person to keep the Human Resources Manager informed of their current physical or email address, or phone number.